 Dual Master's Degrees

 The MBA/MACS is designed to meet the needs of those individuals aspiring to move into a management level position in Internet information systems.
-When completing the MACS program first, students are allowed to enroll in an accelerated MBA program eliminating on core course MGMT 530 - Operations and Technology and eliminating an MBA concentration.
 Students should first apply for the MACS program.
 One year into the MACS coursework, students should then apply to the MBA program.

 MACS Core (36 Credit Hours)